What is the HBDI Whole Brain Thinking Model?

 The HDS measures a person’s tendencies when under stress.
-It can help show the ‘dark-side’ personality characteristics that can damage relationships and impinge upon long-term success.
+Specifically, it can help show the ‘dark-side’ personality characteristics that can damage relationships and impinge upon long-term success.

-Developed by Saville & Holdsowrth Ltd, the OPQ is a personality test commonly used for recruitment.
+Developed by Saville & Holdsworth Ltd, the OPQ is a personality test commonly used for recruitment.
 It measures 32 different personality traits as indicators of job-relevant behaviours.

-Also known as the five-factor model (FFM), the test consists of a series of statements, to which the subject answers how much they agree or disagree with.
-The test measures: openness, conscientiousness, extroversion, agreeableness, and neuroticism.
+Also known as the five-factor model (FFM), the test consists of a series of statements, to which the subject answers how much they agree or disagree.
+Specifically, the test measures: openness, conscientiousness, extroversion, agreeableness, and neuroticism.
 These allow personal insight into how they will likely react in different situations.